BeSpunky/angular-google-maps/wiki/Best-Practices/Feature-Components.md

 # Scalability
-Say you have an app like Uber, and after each ride you want to place the recorded route on the map.
+Say you have an app like Uber, and you want to place the recorded route on the map.
 You have 3 different types of [feature map components](/Best-Practices/Feature-Maps) that display a route.

 Will you add the same map children over and over in each feature map component?
 What happens if you need to change the way you render the route?
 Will you change it in all components? 🤔